 - What adoption fees should I expect?
 Every shelter varies, so be sure to clarify what you'll be responsible for.
 Some organizations charge higher fees for young puppies or popular dog breeds.

 - What is the timeline for adoption?
 Will I be able to take my dog home the day I sign the papers, or will you require a few visits prior to adopting?
 If you have a dog, they may ask that you bring him or her to the shelter to introduce your new pup first.

-- Will the shelter take a dog back if it doesn’t work for my family?
-It sounds harsh, but don’t be afraid to ask this question.
-There are a number of reasons a dog may not work out—they don’t get along with your other pets, someone in the household is allergic, or they don’t react positively to your kids, to name a few.
-It’s important to know their return policy.
-If they’re the type of shelter to build a relationship with their adopters, they’ll likely be open to helping you find your perfect pooch.
+- Will the shelter take a dog back if it doesn't work for my family?
+It sounds harsh, but don't be afraid to ask this question.
+There are a number of reasons a dog may not work out—they don't get along with your other pets, someone in the household is allergic, or they don't react positively to your kids, to name a few.
+If they're the type of shelter to build a relationship with their adopters, they'll likely be open to helping you find your perfect pooch.
 Maybe, by taking a dog home for a week, you discovered information the shelter could never have found on their own, and now they have a better idea of the type of family this dog needs.
-Returns, while not ideal, shouldn’t be frowned upon entirely.
-Ask about the rescue’s policy before you take your dog home.
+Returns, while not ideal, shouldn't be frowned upon entirely.
+Ask about the rescue's policy before you take your dog home.

 With the right resources, adopting a dog can be a very rewarding and enjoyable experience.
 Keep a list of questions prepared and always do your research before embarking on any adoption journey.
 Sadly enough, shelters receive new dogs every day, so keep up your search until you find the right pet for you.
 The process will be worth every minute when you finally lock eyes with your forever pal and take them home.